Welcome to our page about the best things to do in the Fethiye area of Turkey – our hometown on the blue waters of the Turkish Mediterranean coast.

 And we’ve assumed your visits will be in the summer season when the weather in Fethiye is at its hottest.

-And if you do fancy a wander in cooler months, here are some walks around Fethiye.
+- And if you do fancy a wander in cooler months, here are some walks around Fethiye

-For ideas on filling your stomach and quenching your thirst while you are in Fethiye, see our page about Eating & Drinking In Fethiye.
+- Also, this isn’t a page of Turkish food & drink.
+For ideas on filling your stomach and quenching your thirst while you are in the area, see our page about Eating & Drinking In Fethiye

-We also have a page featuring all of our Turkish recipes, too, if you fancy making some of your favourite Turkish dishes at home.
+- We also have a page featuring all of our Turkish recipes, too, if you fancy making some of your favourite Turkish dishes at home

 Okay, let’s dive into Fethiye’s popular attractions – and into some of its quieter places, too…